openeggbert/mind-net/CONTRIBUTING.md

 ## BACKLOG

 ### Critical
-- [ ] New table alert - notification for user
-- [ ] FEATURE New table Flag
-- [ ] FEATURE New table Task (related to notes) + Markdown content of notes will be parsed for tasks - like in Zim Desktop Wiki + sending e-mail messages, web browser notification, Android toast
-- [ ] New table pinned_note
 - [ ] note.alias_for_note_id
 - [ ] Use SM-18, new entity review_session
 - [ ] Add hash sums for sql migrations - new column in table migration